 Avast Firewall is one of the services available when you purchase an Avast Antivirus paid plan, the Premium Security or the Ultimate Suite.
 The popular antivirus agent has been at the forefront of data protection for 16 years, making it on the shortlist of the world’s best protective, lightweight, and effective antivirus agents.
 Your devices, whatever their operating systems, are most likely compatible with Avast since it supports Windows and macOS for desktops and Android and iOS for smartphones.

 When you install Avast Firewall, you have several modes to choose from.
 The default mode is the Auto-Decide mode, which doesn’t interrupt you every time it spots, detects or blocks a possible attack; the software automatically decides what to do with the intrusion.
 Moreover, this mode allows the application to change cybersecurity decisions based on the requirements of each program.
-This will lighten the effect the firewall can have on your system so it doesn’t consume your system’s resources.
+This will lighten the firewall’s effect on your system so it doesn’t consume your system’s resources.

 The other modes in Avast Firewall are Ask, Allow and Block, which give you more control of your protection and network.
-However, we advise you to choose the Auto mode unless you want to be making decisions for every possible threat.
-The firewall will run scans of incoming and outgoing traffic using its five access levels and rules before deciding the right protocol to proceed with.
+However, we advise you to choose Auto mode unless you want to make decisions about every possible threat.
+The firewall will run scans of incoming and outgoing traffic using its five access levels and rules before deciding the right protocol.

 Windows 10 Firewall